utaal/protoduction/Readme.md

 a simple, configurable server for template-based static websites built on [node](http://nodejs.org) as a [Connect](http://github.com/senchalabs/connect) middleware.

-- It lets you keep your *backing data* in json files, completely separate from presentation,
+- It lets you keep your *backing data* in [YAML](http://yaml.org/) files, completely separate from presentation,
 - filter it based on request path, through [JSONPath](http://goessner.net/articles/JsonPath/)
 - and present it in beautifully logic-less [jade](http://jade-lang.com/) templates.